Rufus For Real

 halved banana chocolate chip muffin sitting on top of a striped dish towel

-What Goes In Them and Why
+What Goes In Them & Why

 • Bananas – the spottier, the better; that’s flavor and moisture, not shame.